 J.C.
-Penney Closings: Retailer Announces Locations Of Shuttered Stores
+Penney Closings: Retailer announces locations of shuttered stores

-On Friday, J.C.
-Penney announced the locations of 138 stores the company plans to close in June.
+J.C.
+Penney, on Friday, announced the locations of 138 stores it will close in June.

 The closings will span 41 states and displace more than 5,000 workers.
-The news follows a previously released plan J. C. Penney said would help the company shrink its footprint in order to navigate changes in the retail industry.
+The news follows a previously released plan J. C. Penney says will help it shrink its footprint in order to navigate changes in the retail industry.

 Liquidation sales will begin April 17.
 Some of the workers affected by the closings will be offered transfer opportunities in J.C.
 Penney’s remaining 900 stores.
-Others will be offered severance and retirement packages, as well as placement services that include resume building and interview training.
+Others will be offered severance and retirement packages as well as placement services like resume building and interview training.

 “It became apparent to us that our footprint was too large,” Penney CEO Marvin Ellison said in a statement last month.
 “The closures will allow us to raise the overall brand standard of J.C.
 Penney.”